SAPI - Terms of Service

 provided that you do not replace any names, addresses or phone numbers included in the Data with different names, addresses or phone numbers.
 For the avoidance of doubt, this does not include directly translating a name, address and phone number into another language and presenting it in that other language to End Users, if this is a feature of your Application.

-4.3 You may supplement the Data with additional information.
+4.3 You must attribute us as the source of the Data using one or more of the Yellow Pages® branding options set out in the Brand Guidelines.
+You may supplement the Data with additional information.
 However, in doing this you must make clear to all End Users that the new information is provided by you or a relevant third party and is in no way associated with us.

 4.4 You must:

 (a) at all times keep the Data secure and protected against unauthorised use; and